1986 United States bombing of Libya: Gaddafi's announcements

 Gaddafi announced that he had "won a spectacular military victory over the United States" and the country was officially renamed the "Great Socialist People's Libyan Arab Jamahiriyah".

-Gaddafi said reconciliation between Libya and the United States was impossible so long as Reagan was in the White House; of the president he said, "He is mad.
+Gaddafi said reconciliation between Libya and the United States was impossible so long as Reagan was in the White House; of the US president he said, "He is mad.
 He is foolish.
 He is an Israeli dog."
 He said he had no plans to attack the United States or U.S. targets.
 He claimed that Reagan wanted to kill him, stating "Was Reagan trying to kill me?
 Of course.
 The attack was concentrated on my house and I was in my house", he also described how he rescued his family.

-When asked that if he is in danger of losing power, he told "Really, these reports and writings are not true.
+When asked whether he was in danger of losing power, he said: "Really, these reports and writings are not true.
 As you can see I am fine, and there has been no change in our country."